-As a Pro-Bowl, hall of fame tight end, Mike Ditka is a throwback to the days when football was what famed coach Vince Lombardi called “a collision sport.”
+As a Pro Bowl, hall of fame tight end, Mike Ditka is a throwback to the days when football was what famed coach Vince Lombardi called “a collision sport.”
 He set a receiving record for tight ends that lasted nearly twenty years.
-The grit and attitude he displayed on the field provided a natural transition to the sidelines as a coach, eventually winning the Super Bowl with the 1986 Chicago Bears.
-He evaluated players the way he evaluated cigars; he knew if they were a fit right out of the gate.
+His grit and attitude on the field provided a natural transition to the sidelines as a coach, eventually winning the Super Bowl with the 1986 Chicago Bears.
+He evaluated players the way he did cigars; he knew if they were a fit right out of the gate.

-As a coach, Mike Ditka demanded excellence from his team.
-He understood the team won or lost based on 53 players, and not each individual.
-Work ethic mattered.
-It was about hitting the other guy harder and more often than they hit you.
-This work ethic was instilled upon him as a young child in Pennsylvania mining country.
-His father summed up life succinctly, “You get out of life what you put into it.”
-In short, effort and discipline were the keys to success.
+Excellence in a job well done is everything.
+And that’s precisely what Coach Mike Ditka demanded of his team.
+He understood that winning went beyond the individual and depended on the effort of all 53 players working together.
+Work ethic more than mattered; it was a top priority.
+Excellence was getting out on the field and playing a good game.
+It meant putting your best foot forward.
+It was also about striking the other guy faster and far more often than they hit you.
+This same work ethic is what Ditka’s father instilled in him as a child growing up in Pennsylvania’s mining country.
+His father summed it up succinctly.
+“You get out of life what you put into it,” he said.
+In other words, your effort and discipline are the keys to your success.

 Mike Ditka’s Leap to NFL and Cigars

 The work ethic and discipline instilled in him landed Ditka an all-American football player for the University of Pittsburgh.
 He was drafted in the first round by Chicago.
 He hadn’t given much thought to the NFL.
 Instead, he focused on a potential career as a dentist.
 Yet, life has a funny way of changing plans.
 Mike Ditka celebrated his signing with the Chicago Bears with his first cigar, a White Owl.

 Mike Ditka’s Love Affair With Cigars is Born